 - Size, shape, and seating capacity: we’re stuck with the slab.
 Most of them are roughly rectangular, and less than 48” wide.
 They are usually narrower at one end than the other.
 We won’t be able to make rounds, ovals, V’s, or U’s without losing the live edge.
 Slab tables usually end up sitting 8-10 users.

 - Shippable: It’s very risky to make any single piece of a table longer than 8 feet.
 Any larger?
 Elevators and tight corners will be a problem.
 Larger and heavier pieces are also prone to being dropped during installation.
-We normally make very large tables out of multiple pieces to avoid this problem.
-Slabs are not amenable to this approach.
+We normally make very large tables out of multiple veneered pieces to avoid this problem.
+Slab tables can be made using multiple pieces.
+It’s still critical to double check that the delivery path will work.

 - Sightlines: Slabs tend to be narrow at one end.
 This can make it hard for all users to see each other.
 On the other hand, slab tables usually aren’t very large.
 You’ll get at most 10 people around most slabs.
 They will be able to hear each other.

 - Wire accessibility without a mess: This can be solved.
-You’ll see how in the rest of this post.
 It’s mostly a function of the design of the base.
+River tables, with the live edges framing a central wiring trough, work well.

 - Legroom: It’s usually possible to keep table structure out of the way of users, but the narrowness of slabs often leads to unwanted footsie under the table.